Quick Start Guide¶

 - Inline attributes using

-prefix for concise syntax - Type system with built-in field types (string, long, date)
+@prefix for concise syntax - Type system with built-in field types (string, long, date)

 Loader Pattern¶